moon1ock/moon1ock/README.md

 - 📠 I work with all kinds of stuff, but I am passionate about **data-driven projects**.

-- ⚡ Wile you are reading this, I am probably dealing with a seg fault or watching memes.
+- ⚡ While you are reading this, I am probably dealing with a seg fault or watching memes.
 Possibly both.

 - Assume [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) for all of my projects unless stated otherwise. 😉